andrews-j/UrbanForestry/CanopyAnalysisPt1/README.md

 - 25 percent or more of households identify as speaking English less than "very well"
 - Minorities make up 25 percent or more of the population and the annual median household income of the municipality in which the neighborhood is located does not exceed 150 percent of the statewide annual median household income.

-I am curious to what extent this lense on well being would correlate with the HDI measure that I calculated here.
+I am curious to what extent this measure of well being would correlate with the HDI measure that I calculated here.
 There is also the CDC's social vulerability index, which includes as many as 15 different metrics.
-It is a complex sociological question to consider which of these is the most 'valid' measure of community level well being, or even more generally what metrics we care about most and how we measure them.
+It is a complex sociological question to consider which of these is the most 'valid' or salient measure of community level well being, or even more generally what metrics we care about most and how we measure them.
 I want to keep thinking about this.

 ### Increase statistical robustness